NUbots/NUbots/module/vision/BallDetector/README.md

 The BallDetector first tries to create balls, and then removes candidate balls if they fail to pass a set of checks.

-Balls are created by clustering neighbouring Visual Mesh points that have a high enough confidence that they are a ball point.
+Balls are created by clustering neighbouring Visual Mesh points that have a high enough confidence that they are a ball point and are not surrounded by ball points.
+That is, clusters are made up of ball edge points.

 Each cluster is checked to see if

 1. It is below the green horizon
-2. It has a high enough degree of fit
+2. It has a high enough degree of fit to a circle
 3. It is not too close to the robot
 4. It's angular and projection based distances are close enough
 5. It is closer or equal to the length of the field